sanchezelton/hello-world/hello-net-microservices/MyMicroservice/README.md

 # Description

-This is a microservice built on .NET Core 7.0, based on [.NET Tutorial - Your First Microservice](https://dotnet.microsoft.com/en-us/learn/aspnet/microservice-tutorial/intro)
+This is a microservice built on .NET Core 7.0, based on [.NET Tutorial - Your First Microservice](https://dotnet.microsoft.com/en-us/learn/aspnet/microservice-tutorial/intro).
+In addition, to the randomized non-DB backed WeatherForecast microservice, this aims to provide a user API for registration, activation, login, user preferences, user details, account deletion, and password reset.

 # User stories